wamp-proto/wamp-proto/spec/basic.md

 > WAMP *itself* only uses the above types, e.g. it does not use the JSON data types `number` (non-integer) and `null`.
 The *application payloads* transmitted by WAMP (e.g. in call arguments or event payloads) may use other types a concrete serialization format supports.
 >

-WAMPv2 defines two bindings for message *serialization*:
+WAMP defines two bindings for message *serialization*:

  1. [JSON](http://www.json.org/)
  2. [MsgPack](http://msgpack.org/)